One of the most common medical complaints in dogs and cats is the familiar “Hot Spot” -- also called “acute moist dermatitis.”

 Yeast, a type of fungus, can irritate an already diseased skin surface.
 Yeast infections typically create greasy, odorous and inflamed skin in affected dogs.
 Symptoms may include blackening of the skin, dry flaky skin or greasy type grit on the skin.
 As the condition worsens, a bad yeasty smell or odor may accompany this, and the dog will experience severe itching, leading to endless biting, chewing and hair loss.

-DERMagic products kill bacteria, yeast and most types of fungus, fast, and are the first line of defense against dog hot spots and other canine and feline dermatitis.
-DERMagic works fast and we guarantee it.
+DERMagic products fight yeast and most types of fungus, fast, and are the first line of defense against dog hot spots and other canine and feline dermatitis.